 In Thailand – Songkran

 In Laos – Pi Ma Lao

 In Myanmar – Thingyan

 Makar Sankranti is one of the most auspicious days for the Hindus and is celebrated in almost all parts of India in myriad cultural forms, with great devotion.
-Millions of people take a dip in places like Ganga Sagar (point where the river Ganga meets the Bay of Bengal) and Prayag and pray to the Sun God (Surya).
+Millions of people take a dip in places like Ganga Sagar (the point where the river Ganga meets the Bay of Bengal) and Prayag and pray to the Sun God (Surya).
 It is celebrated with pomp in southern parts of India as Pongal, and in Punjab as Lohri and Maghi.

 Kite Flying Festival

 In the western Indian state of Gujarat, the celebrations are even bigger.
 People offer thousands of their colorful oblations to the Sun in the form of beautiful kites.
 The act stands as a metaphor for reaching to their beloved God, the one who represents the best.
 Makar Sankranthi also happens to be the day on which Bhishma, the grandsire of Pandavas and Kauravas from the epic Mahabharata voluntarily left his mortal coil.
 In the rural and coastal areas, cockfights are held and is a prominent event of the festival.
 It is celebrated differently in different regions of India.